-These two great saints on one day, not that is not true on so many days but today are two great ones.
-A mystic who excelled in the theological arts, Gertrude may have had a tragic early life, being raised in a Benedictine monastery from an early age, eventually joining the order when she became of age.
+Two great saints on one day, not that is not true on so many days but today are two of the great ones.
+A mystic who excelled in the theological arts, Gertrude seems to have had a tragic early life, having to be raised in a Benedictine monastery from an early age, eventually joining the order when she became of age.
 She spent her life in intellectual pursuits, developing a deep love of philosophy until a vision told her to back down from her own pursuits and concentrate on Scripture and the Fathers.
 Her visions are brilliant, even though bounded.
 Rather than regret her boundaries she flourished within them.

-Margaret too had a rough childhood, exiled and forced to be a refugee, shipwrecked.
+Margaret too had a rough childhood, exiled, forced to be a refugee, and shipwrecked.
 But her charity and her compassion brought her forward into a blessed marriage which produced even more saints.
-As with Gertrude, once she found her place she flourished.
+As with Gertrude, after a rough start, once she found her place she flourished.

 Keeping in mind where we come from and what is our foundation, we can overcome many obstacles.
 Whatever our "limitations" may seem to be, they are merely the distractions that pull us away from God.
 If we learn to "grow where we are planted", to take our "true selves", the self that we are created to be, then we will know the forgiveness, the mercy, and the love that will guide our actions.
 Whatever our beginnings, we know where our end will be.